DataWranglerPro/quartz/content/Other Interests/Jesus/Fire Parayers.md

 ### Introductory Declarations (Pre-Chapter 1)

 **Fire Prayers (General Foundation)**
-*   By the words I speak through faith in Christ Jesus I stand in the power of the Holy Spirit I believe God's word and I trust the Holy Spirit who lives in me in Jesus name.
-Amen.
+* By the words I speak through faith in Christ Jesus I stand in the power of the Holy Spirit.
+I believe God's word and I trust the Holy Spirit who lives in me in Jesus name, Amen.
 * I believe and trust that Jesus is the only way to God, heaven, and eternal life.
 I believe that Jesus Christ is my Lord and Savior.
 I have no other gods and no idols in my heart.
 Jesus Christ is my one and only.
 I put my faith and trust in the Father, the Son, and the Holy Spirit.
 In Jesus' name, amen.
 * It is written in my heart that Jesus Christ's precious blood and the finished work of the cross wiped me clean from the crown of my head to the soles of my feet.
 He is in me and I am in him.
-I have eternal life with Jesus my king by the Holy Spirit's power working in me I believe that strength and might come with the anointing God has given me through the blood of Jesus Christ I declare and decree that I will be set free completely and fully in the unmatched name of Jesus Christ.
+I have eternal life with Jesus my king by the Holy Spirit's power working in me I believe that strength and might come with the anointing God has given me through the blood of Jesus Christ.
+I declare and decree that I will be set free completely and fully in the unmatched name of Jesus Christ.
 Amen.
 * As I pray, I declare and decree that I cover myself and my mind, heart, and soul, my house, children, family, and loved ones.
 And my ministry, church, purpose, and destiny with the blood of Jesus Christ.
 His blood is the shield over me and over everything I declare.
 Not only for my good, but also for everything he has placed in my heart.
-Let every attack of the devil and his demons, every satanic altar that bears my name, and every plot and scheme the devil has set for me be destroyed completely and fully by the power of Jesus's name.
+Let every attack of the devil and his demons, every satanic altar that bears my name, and every plot and scheme the devil has set for me be destroyed completely and fully by the power of Jesus's name, Amen.
+* Holy Spirit, as I pray these prayers, I ask you to make me invisible to all satanic forces and any demonic monitoring system that tries to come against me and my freedom in Jesus name, Amen.
+* By the anointing and power of the Lord Jesus Christ, I break off from me every hindrance, delay, blockage, and distraction that would stop me from receiving answers to prayers for my life, ministry, purpose, destiny, family, marriage, children, career, job, and everything God has entrusted to me, including my salvation, and my relationship with the Lord Jesus Christ in Jesus' name.
 Amen.
-*   Holy Spirit, as I pray these prayers, I ask you to make me invisible to all satanic forces and any demonic monitoring system that tries to come against me and my freedom in Jesus name.
-Amen.
-*   By the anointing and power of the Lord Jesus Christ, I break off from me every hindrance, delay, blockage, and distraction that would stop me from receiving answers to this book's prayers for my life, ministry, purpose, destiny, family, marriage, child, ren, career, job, and everything God has entrusted to me, including my salvation, and my relationship with the Lord Jesus Christ in Jesus' name.
-Amen.

 ### Chapter 1: The Ministry of Violence (Renunciation & Holiness)

 * By your prayers, Lord Jesus, I renounce every demonic activity, alliance, alignment, and compromise with which I have come into agreement.
 Today I am deciding in my heart to live in holiness.
 Let every demonic stronghold, bondage, or struggle in my life be destroyed.
 Because of the cross, I am covered from the crown of my head to the soles of my feet in Christ himself to live a life that honors him.
 May the world know that I have been with Jesus, living with purpose and godly values, aligned to his perfect will for my life.
 I declare and decree that I will not depart from being the person Jesus has called me to be.
 By his grace, I will not be distracted and no hindrance, delay, or blockage will be able to stop me from being and becoming who I am, a child of the king who is powerful and anointed in spiritual warfare.
 In the name that is above every name, the name of Jesus.
 Amen.

 ### Chapter 3: Utilizing Spiritual Weapons (Victory Declarations)

 * Father, in Jesus name, the mighty name of Jesus Christ, I thank you for the weapons of my warfare.
-You have made me armed and dangerous to destroy the enemy's evil plots, ws, and schemes.
+You have made me armed and dangerous to destroy the enemy's evil plots, and schemes.
 Today, I declare my victory.
 As for me, in my house, we will serve Jesus Christ all the days of our lives.
 I celebrate this deliverance in his mighty name.
 Amen.

 ### Chapter 4: Champion Declarations and Purpose

 * Father, in Jesus' name, I declare and decree over my life that you have made me to be a champion, a spiritual winner, a spiritual sniper.
 You created me with a purpose and destiny before the foundations of the earth.
 I'm here to fulfill that purpose and destiny and be a champion for Jesus Christ, my Lord and Savior.
 Help me, Lord, to make you proud that you picked me for the spiritual warfare fight.
 I declare this over my life in the unmatchable name of Jesus Christ.
 Amen.

 ### Chapter 8: Identity & Authority Declarations

 **By your prayers:**
 * I confess that I am a child of God.
 * I declare that I am born again by the spirit of God.
-*   I confess and declare that Jesus Christ has become a curse in my place.
-Therefore, I am the righteousness of God in Christ Jesus.
 * I am a citizen of the heavenly kingdom.
 I don't carry an earthly passport.
 My passport is written with the blood of Jesus, which tells where I came from and where I am going.
 In Jesus's name, I confess that by the finished work of the cross, all demons and the devil himself are under my feet in Jesus' name.
 I am the head and not the tail in Jesus' name.
 Today and forever more, I reign and rule with Jesus Christ and am seated in heavenly places.
 * Devil, I remind you that my body is a temple of the Holy Spirit.
 In the mighty name of Jesus Christ, I am no longer the old person with the old person's weaknesses.
 I am a new creation and I can do all things through Christ Jesus who paid a price for me and strengthens me in his mighty untouchable name.
 Amen.
 * I declare and decree that I am blessed with all spiritual blessings in Christ Jesus.
 Today and forever, my life is hidden in Christ.
 Therefore, I will live and not die.
-No demonic or spiritual premature event will stop me from receiving and accomplishing God's best in Jesus name.
+No demonic event will stop me from receiving and accomplishing God's best in Jesus name.
 Amen.
 * Devil, I declare that I am not a mistake.
 I have been chosen, handpicked before the foundations of the earth.
 In the mighty name of Jesus, I will be used to destroy your kingdom.
 In this season and the season to come, my hope is in Christ who lives in me and cannot fail.
 Greater is he who lives in me than he who lives in the world in Jesus' name.
 Amen.
 * I confess that I see the goodness of the Lord in my life now in the land of the living.
 In Jesus' name, amen.
 * Today I declare that any satanic assignment over my life will be turned into a blessing and will prosper me to accomplish and abound in God's purpose and destiny for me.
 In Jesus' name, amen.
 * I know by the word of God that established the heavens and the earth that I have been created to be an overcomer.
 To triumph over every scheme and plot of the devil over my life, family, loved ones, ministry, career, job, purpose, and destiny.
 In Jesus mighty name. yesterday, today, and tomorrow.
 No weapon formed against me will prosper.
 I curse to the root every demonic word against my life, my season, or my day.
 In Jesus' name, by the power of Jesus's blood, I quench and destroy every demonic fiery arrow.
 I send it back to the devil's camp to destroy every evil plot against me in Jesus' name.
 Amen.
 * Today I stand on the victory side of Christ's finished work because the one who is in me is greater than the one that lives in the world.
 I am anointed to accomplish, succeed in, and finish my course by the power of the Holy Spirit who dwells in me.
 No evil plan, no work of the devil, no scheme of the enemy will be able to stop what God started in me in Jesus' name.
 Amen.

 ---